fyc0322/CSE701_Project3/README.md

     string deri;  // store the derivative expression of orig. string token; // the word read at each time.
     TokenType tkType;  // word type.
-    string::size_type pos, length;   // position for read and its length.
+    string::size_type pos, length;   // position for reading data and its length.

     static string ptrList[];   // list of supported operators. static int32_t ptrArgCnt[];         // the number of arguments required for the operator.